pysat/pysat/docs/new_instrument.rst

 a constellation of satellites, a ground-based observatory, or a collaboration of ground-based observatories.

-Sometimes it is not practicle to set a unique platform name for a data set.
+Sometimes it is not practical to set a unique platform name for a data set.
 An example of this are many of the space weather indices managed by :py:mod:`pysatSpaceWeather`.
 In this case, the solar and geomagnetic indices are included in a common 'Space Weather' platform (sw), regardless of their origin.
-This allows users to access a given index using different :py:attr:`inst_id` and :py:attr:`tag` values, even if the mission or observatory that produce the indices differ.
+This allows users to access a given index using different :py:attr:`inst_id` and :py:attr:`tag` values, even if the mission or observatory that produced the indices differ.

 name